 Practitioners contend that frequent use of acute headache medications may be a reflection of poorly controlled headaches, and not necessarily the cause.
 This idea stems from evidence that not all patients improve when they stop taking headache-relieving medications.
 Instead of primarily blaming analgesic medication overuse as the reason for the increase in headache frequency, clinicians must be cautious in their approach to managing these patients and not to overlook those in whom headaches are simply poorly controlled.
 Some studies suggested that other substances, such as the regular use of tranquilizers or other recreational substances abused in the general population, should be considered in conjunction with analgesics.

-The diagnosis and management of medication overuse headache is complex and best done with a multidisciplinary team that includes a neurologist, pharmacist, internist and the primary care provider.
+The diagnosis and management of medication overuse headache is complex and best done with an interprofessional team that includes a neurologist, pharmacist, internist and the primary care provider.
 The key is to educate the patient and family on the importance of limiting acute medication use is vital in preventing MOH.
 The underlying psychiatric condition must be addressed and a referral to a mental health professional can be helpful.

 Following successful weaning, about half of patients relapse after 5 years; thus, it is essential to have the patient follow-up regularly.
 Once the patient's MOH had resolved, tapering them off of the preventative medication may be considered.
 There are no specific guidelines, but some professionals suggest tapering prophylactic medication after 1 year.